edisnake/PythonDjangoPostApp/README.md

 This is a Django project to create a Blog site containing a Django app called Post which implements Create, Read, Update and Delete operations (CRUD).

 This app was built using Django 2.1 and MaterializeCSS with Google Material Icons for templates.
-Also implements the layout UI Pattern.
+Also implements Responsive Design and the layout UI Pattern.

 ## Server Dependencies